KKapuscinska/ProjectRSMN_cy/README.md

 5. Verify page header
 6. Verify visibility of 6 animation heroes
 7. Verify visibility of Rossne social module, Czyściochowa akademia module and FAQ

+Please note that the above test cases are just examples of basic documentation for automation purpose, and more test scenarios can be added as needed.